darronmoraes/darronmoraes/README.md

 - 👋 Hi, I’m @darronmoraes
 - 👀 I’m interested in Java Development, Android Development and Cloud Computing
-- 🌱 I’m currently learning B.E. in computers and also skilling up my knowledge in programming
+- 🌱 Bachelors in Engineering (Computers)
 - 💞️ I’m looking to collaborate on Project Ideas that wil help me gain industrial knowledge
 - 📫 How to reach me? mail me at darron.dev@gmail.com